imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/go/goroutines/channels.md

 # Channels

-A channel is a typed conduit through which you can send and receive values between goroutines.
+A channel is a typed conduit through which we can send and receive values between goroutines.
 Channels are first-class objects in Go and are managed by the Go runtime.

 - Channels are created using the `make` function.
 - They are strongly typed (e.g., `chan int`, `chan string`).